 While the board wants resident input, Mayor Pugh was clear that the survey would function as a guide rather than a direct mandate.

 The board spent significant time debating how to structure the questions to get useful data.
-Trustee Frank Lombardo noted that surveys from other municipalities, such as Tucson, were less relevant due to size differences, but the example of Timmins, a smaller community in Canada, offered a promising template.
+Trustees noted that surveys from other municipalities, such as Tucson, were less relevant due to size differences, though the example of Timmins, a smaller community in Canada, offered a promising template.

 Trustees discussed the pros and cons of "forced rank" questions, where residents must prioritize one item over another, rather than selecting multiple options.